 A DEI officer, hired in 2017, who sits on the senior leadership team, and who serves as both a member of the faculty and as the staff lead for DEI initiatives.

 Monthly DEI Updates newsletter to increase awareness and transparency of DEI-related programs and resources and regularly update the community of our strategic plan process.
-With input from student coalition representatives, this includes a recap of meeting highlights.

 “We know changing organizational culture takes intentional thinking and action involving all members of a community.
 And we know that lasting change and progress comes from changing organizational policies and practices.”